 Think of it as targeted relief.
 Whether it’s your knees, hands, or back giving you trouble, you can apply the product exactly where it hurts.
 According to the Arthritis Foundation, these treatments are designed to soak through the skin to help ease pain in the underlying joint and surrounding muscles.
 This approach is a go-to for many people because it’s straightforward, easy to use, and puts you in control.
 You can find them in various forms, from convenient roll-ups for on-the-go application to rich balms in jars for at-home use.

-How Do Topicals Work for Arthritis Pain?
+How Do Topical Creams Work for Arthritis?

 Topical analgesics use different active ingredients to provide relief, and they work in a few key ways.
 Some of the most common ingredients are counterirritants, like menthol and camphor.
 These create a cooling or warming sensation on the skin that overrides the pain signals your nerves are sending to your brain.
 It’s a clever way to distract your body from the discomfort.